woodfrog/FibonacciHeap/README.md

 `extract_min()` takes no arguments and returns the integer value of the minimum key.

-This is the most expensive function in a Fibonacci Heap.
-In `insert()` and `merge()`, nodes are simply accumulated in the root list.
+This is the most computationally intensive function in a Fibonacci Heap.
+In `insert()` and `merge()`, nodes are placed in the root list unordered.
 The task of arrangement is deferred until `extract_min()` is called.
-In this method, the minimum node is deleted from the root list first, and its children are then put into the root list.
-Then all nodes in the root list are traversed and the nodes with the same degree are merged.
-This operation will not stop until all nodes in the root list have different degrees.
+In this method, the minimum node will be deleted from the root list, and its children will then be put into the root list.
+After this procedure, all nodes in the root list will be traversed and the nodes with the same degree will be merged.
+This operation will continue until all nodes in the root list have different degrees.
 The following 3 pictures show how `extract_min()` works.[1]
  ![](https://github.com/woodfrog/FibonacciHeap/blob/master/readme_pics/3.png?raw=true)
  ![](https://github.com/woodfrog/FibonacciHeap/blob/master/readme_pics/4.png?raw=true)
  ![](https://github.com/woodfrog/FibonacciHeap/blob/master/readme_pics/5.png?raw=true)